 The other seventeen triple-mount turrets with their fifty-one guns.
 Hundreds of cruiser-grade.
 Dav only knows how many thousands of lesser rail-guns.
 Torpedoes, missile launchers, beam generators so enormous and channeling such insane radiance as to burn sickly coronas on swift-bleeding shields even at this range–the silent sector becomes a muffled apocalypse.

-At first the six sisters return fire when they can.
+At first the six sisters howl back when they can.
 They spit fire of their own in between darting around exploding asteroids and dodging the jagged wreckage as the black ship’s jaws close on the last vestiges of those pretty, pretty constructs.

 Some of it lands.